cocos/cocos-docs/en/cocos-service/agc-auth.md

   - Weibo account
   - QQ account

-  The following accounts，are supported only at sites outside China.
+  The following accounts, are supported **only at sites outside China**.
 You can use these authentication modes when the data storage location you select resides in Germany, Singapore, or Russia.
-The Google account and Google Play Game account authentication modes are supported only on devices installing Google Mobile Services (GMS).
+The **Google account** and **Google Play Game account** authentication modes are supported only on devices installing Google Mobile Services (GMS).

   - Google account
   - Google Play Game account